 It is important to be aware of new developments in potential radon gas exposure as some municipalities consider adopting the Step Code and tightening homes through their bylaws.
 Very energy efficient homes tend to draw in more radon gas.
-According to Health Canada, radon gas is responsible for 16 per cent of lung cancers in Canada.
+According to Health Canada, radon gas is the second leading cause of lung cancer, one of the deadliest types of cancer.

 Radon gas is the result of decaying uranium finding its way into homes through cracks in foundation walls and floor slabs, joints, service pipe gaps, floor drains, etc. Simon Fraser University is doing leading research into radon in BC, identifying potentially high risk areas previously thought to be low risk.

 The BC government recently identified additional high risk regions requiring venting pipe systems.
-It is interesting to note the government reports Jordan River requires mandatory venting but Sooke and Port Renfrew do not.
-Duncan requires venting but Victoria and Nanaimo do not.
+It is interesting to note Duncan requires venting but Victoria and Nanaimo do not.
 Health Canada reports some homes in Greater Victoria have also tested for unsafe levels of radon.
 In a recent news story, an SFU scientist says “there hasn’t been enough testing to fully understand the risks” in many communities.
 “Even in areas where the threat was thought to be relatively low, more extensive testing has revealed higher levels of radon than expected.”

 The BC government does not categorize Vancouver’s North Shore as requiring radon venting, however radon testing companies have discovered high levels of radon in that region.
 Some of these municipalities have adopted Tier 3 of the Step Code.
 Without radon venting, this has been described as a “perfect storm” for radon exposure.
 More investigation is needed to clear up these risk inconsistencies, especially in light of ongoing changes to the radon map.